pamatiwari/About-Udaphoch/README.md

 # What PHOC Does

-PHOC allows users to transfer color characteristics between different types of media.
-The app supports multiple workflows, enabling consistent and cinematic color output.
+Phocyyyyy is an AI-powered color transfer application that allows users to apply color styles between different types of media with just a single click.
+Using AI-powered server-side processing, the app performs color transfer and color style transformation while preserving the original structure and visual integrity of your images and videos.

-PHOC supports:
+Phocyyyyy focuses on three core capabilities:

+Color Transfer

+Color Style Transformation

+Color Enhancement

+The application supports the following workflows:

-• Image to Image color transfer
+Image to Image:
+Apply the color style of one image to another for a consistent and balanced look.

-• Video to Video color transfer
+Video to Video:
+Transfer the color style from one video to another to maintain visual consistency.

-• Image to Video color transfer
+Image to Video:
+Use a reference image to define the color style and visual tone of your video.

-• Video to Image color transfer
+Video to Image:
+Apply the color style of a video frame to your images for a professional and polished appearance.

+Along with one-click AI color style transfer, Phocyyyyy also provides manual color enhancement controls such as Brightness, Contrast, Saturation, Hue, Temperature, and Tint, allowing users to fine-tune their results.
+Undo and Redo options are available for better creative control.

+// ab iske niche baki hai

 # Key Features